StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% video-only-note %}}

 Interpreting Ephesians 3:15 correctly depends upon translating the phrase πᾶσα πατριὰ as "whole family" rather than "every family".
 (Within its normal usage as an adjective generally, πᾶσα can mean either "whole" or "every."
 But when interpreting Ephesians 3:15 correctly, it is "whole" not "every" in this specific usage).
-And so it is that we understand that our global family of believers (i.e., the universal Church---the bride of Christ) "derives its name" from the authority of the Father, just how human families carry the names of their earthly fathers.
+And so it is that we understand that our global family of believers (i.e., the universal Church—the bride of Christ) "derives its name" from the authority of the Father, just how human families carry the names of their earthly fathers.

 {{% /video-only %}}